a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 toElan.toElan(trans.name + "_copied_legacy_tiers" + ".eaf",trans)
 ```

-The structure of the new file:
+The structure of the new file is as follows:

 <img src="copied_and_added_tiers_02.png" width="600" alt="Screenshot of the file 'doreco_teop1238_Gol_01_copied_legacy_tiers.eaf' from Teop showing the copied and added morph and gloss tiers alongside the original tiers.">

+Having successfully created backup copies of the tiers we want to modify, the next chapter of the tutorial `03_tokenize_segments` explains how to carry tokenize segments based on custom criteria.

 ## Scripts